-The main risk factors of prostate cancer are those, supposed to determine a genetic structure of an individual: family history, age, and country/ethnicity.
+The main risk factors of prostate cancer are those supposed to determine a genetic structure of an individual: family history, age, and country/ethnicity.

-Although attempts to identify dominant genes in charge for the development of prostate cancer have failed, there is strong evidence of the familial manifestation of the disease in some men.
+Although attempts to identify dominant genes in charge of the development of prostate cancer have failed, there is strong evidence of the familial manifestation of the disease in some men.
 The risk of the disease in first-degree relatives is about twice that in the general population, rising to fourfold and more if the case is diagnosed under age 60.
 Probably earlier prostate cancer is more likely to be provoked by inherited factors.
 Higher risks have been found in people with two or more affected relatives.

-It sounds nonsense when we are trying to blame red meat or associated with it raise of testosterone in triggering the malignant overgrowth of prostate tissue.
+It sounds nonsense when we are trying to blame red meat or associated with it rise of testosterone in triggering the malignant overgrowth of prostate tissue.
 When testosterone is flooding the blood of young men in their 20-30s, no prostate cancer threatens them.
 However, by 50-60s, when the testosterone level has been declining pretty much, we hear warnings about its possible harmful effects on the prostate.

-I guess those, who have rare sex have lower testosterone too.
+I guess those who have rare sex have lower testosterone too.
 Do not these results say that testosterone, on the contrary, protects our prostate and keeps it healthy?

-Based on this, I suppose testosterone can stimulate cell growth no matter normal or tumor, but cannot trigger malignancy; only if some cells in the prostate have lost growth control, testosterone may accelerate cancer growth.
+Based on this, I suppose testosterone can stimulate cell growth no matter normal or tumor but cannot trigger malignancy; only if some cells in the prostate have lost growth control may testosterone accelerate cancer growth.

-How red meat can cause prostate cancer?
+How can red meat cause prostate cancer?

-Read more about how meat can harm your prostate and not only, in the next post.
+Read more about how meat can harm your prostate and not only in the next post.

 An increasing amount of scientific evidence suggests a genetic basis for the development of prostate cancer.
 Therefore, the easier a particular factor triggers genetic aberrations in specific genes of the prostate, the more likely the factor is capable of developing cancer.
-The healthiest food, no matter meat or vegetables, may cause prostate cancer if it is seasoned with pesticides and hormones.
+The healthiest food, whether meat or vegetables, may cause prostate cancer if seasoned with pesticides and hormones.
 Neither chemical nor food companies have been following up on the possible adverse effects of their “innovations” and “additives” for 30-50 years.
 If you are concerned about the health of your prostate, be aware of what you eat and make the right choice.